-In severe cases, it could lead to death.
+Although it can lead to death in severe cases.
 Once discovered, the way Hauwa’s condition will be handled depends on the stage of the pregnancy as well as her physical condition at the time of diagnosis.

 The most probable options include medical management with the administration of abortion medications, like Trophotoxics, at the site of the ectopic pregnancy.
-In more severe cases, surgery might be required.
+In addition to this, surgery might be required, especially in severe cases.
 Depending on the location of the pregnancy, a damaged ovary or tube may be removed.